Student health insurance and national health care reform: What does it mean for you?

 - No-cost or low-cost insurance is available to more people than ever before through MassHealth, Massachusetts’ Medicaid program.
 Individuals who are 19 and older may also continue to qualify for MassHealth if they meet income and other eligibility requirements.

-- New tax credits help you pay for health insurance premiums if you buy a plan through the Health Connector.
+- Tax credits help you pay for health insurance premiums if you buy a plan through the Health Connector.
 If you qualify for tax credits, you can have this credit paid directly to your insurance company every month so that your monthly premium is lower.
-A single person who earns as much as $47,080 may be able to qualify for tax credits.

 - ConnectorCare plans have low monthly premiums, no deductibles, and lower out-of-pocket costs.
 If you qualify for a ConnectorCare plan, you can save on your monthly premium and pay less when you go to the doctor.
 For the first time, students will be able to access no-or low-cost ConnectorCare plans if they qualify.

-Students should apply online through the Health Connector website to see if they qualify for MassHealth, tax credits, and ConnectorCare plans.
+Students can apply online through the Health Connector website to see if they qualify for MassHealth, tax credits, and ConnectorCare plans.

 Better benefits for students